COMMANDER BOB FABIEN ZINGA

 In addition to his reserve commitments, LCDR Zinga worked as the Campus Liaison Officer and Senior Information Systems Security Engineer for the University of Alabama, Tuscaloosa until February 2011.
 He then served as the Director for Cybersecurity & Privacy for the Defense Language Institute Foreign Language Center at the Presidio of Monterey, Monterey, CA until March 2014.
 Later that year, he moved to the San Francisco Bay Area to accept a position as the Senior Information Security Engineer for Pivotal Software Inc., the global leader at the intersection of big data, Paas, and agile development based in Palo Alto, CA. In June 2016, LCDR Zinga then served as an Information Security Manager for Groupon, Palo Alto, CA (NASDAQ: GRPN), the global leader of hyper-local commerce, offering consumers a vast mobile and online marketplace to discover and save on unbeatable local deals worldwide.
-Since May 2017, LCDR Zinga is serving as the Director of Security Program Services at Truvantis, Inc., acting as the virtual CISO for small and mid-sized companies, leading in providing holistic, world-class information security expertise within reach for small and mid-sized companies and individual departments, balancing security, practicality, and cost.
+In May 2017, LCDR Zinga accepted a position as the Director of Security Program Services at Truvantis, Inc., acting as the virtual CISO for small and mid-sized companies, leading in providing holistic, world-class information security expertise while balancing security, practicality, and cost.
 In March 2019, LCDR Zinga accepted a position as the Head of Security & IT at Directly, the leader in support automation, helping enterprise companies launch and train virtual agents that double their automation rate.